epasveer/seer/README.md

 Install from source
 ---------
-Seer can be built with Qt6 (Recommended) by following the instructions below. https://github.com/epasveer/seer/wiki/Building-Seer---Qt6
+(Recommended) Seer can be built with Qt6 by following the instructions below.

+https://github.com/epasveer/seer/wiki/Building-Seer---Qt6

-It can still be built with Qt5, for the time being. https://github.com/epasveer/seer/wiki/Building-Seer---Qt5
+It can still be built with Qt5, for the time being by following the instructions below.

+https://github.com/epasveer/seer/wiki/Building-Seer---Qt5